Neruppu Da: Plot

-Some days later, Guru's father, Manikkam, is killed.
+Some days later, Guru's father Manikkam is killed.
 Guru suspects that it was Ravi and decides to take revenge.
-However, he finds him and his henchmen dead.
+However, upon reaching Ravi's place, he finds him and his henchmen dead.
 Commissioner Ramkumar reveals to Guru that Ravi was killed before Manikkam.
 Suddenly, Guru gets a call saying that his friends and girlfriend Vasumathi (Narayanamoorthy's daughter) have been kidnapped, and he must come to a location if he wants to see them alive.
 There, it is revealed that the person behind the murders is Annam, Sadha's transgender wife who has been trying to avenge his death.
-She approaches Ravi, but he refuses to help her, saying that Sadha's death was an accident and he will not kill Guru or his friends.
-Annam is angered by this and kills Ravi, his henchmen, and then Manikkam.
+She approaches Ravi, but he refuses to help her, saying that Sadha's death was an accident and he will not kill Guru or his friends for this.
+This angers Annam, who kills Ravi, his henchmen, and then Manikkam.

 Annam tells Guru that Sadha had loved her despite her being a transgender and, thinking that Guru shattered her life, decides to kill Vasumathi.
-However, Dhana escapes and manages to push Annam into a pyre, which was burning.
-Guru saves Vasumathi, his friends, and also Annam, stating that he will never let someone get killed by fire.
-He also apologizes to Annam, saying that Sadha's death was an accident.
+However, Dhana escapes and manages to push Annam into a burning pyre.
+Guru saves Vasumathi, his friends, and also Annam, stating that even if someone is an enemy, he will never let them be killed by fire.
+He also apologises to Annam, saying that Sadha's death was an accident.
 Annam gets moved by his gesture and forgives him.
 Guru then leaves the place with his friends and girlfriend.

-Later, the five friends write the exam, succeed in passing it, join the fire service, and rush to a spot to save some people.
+Later, the five friends take the exam, pass it, join the fire service, and rush to a spot to save some people.